Highways & Heartaches (Ricky Skaggs album)

 Highways & Heartaches is the fifth studio album by American country music artist Ricky Skaggs.
 It was released in 1982 via Epic Records.
 The album peaked at number 1 on the Billboard Top Country Albums chart.

+This album is cited in the 2023 book Highways and Heartaches: How Ricky Skaggs, Marty Stuart, and Children of the New South Saved the Soul of Country Music, by the American academic Michael Streissguth.
+The book covers the evolution of country music from the rural routes of 1970s Appalachia to the 1980s country music boom.